 The philosophy of Kaizen has kindled considerable interest among researchers because it increases the productivity of the company and helps to produce high-quality products with minimum effort.
 They are-

 - Firstly, Kaizen can be roughly translated from Japanese to mean “good change.”

 - Secondly, the philosophy behind kaizen is often credited to Dr. W. Edwards Deming.

 - Thirdly, Deming was invited by Japanese industrial leaders and engineers to help rebuild Japan after World War II.

 - Then, he was honored for his contributions by Emperor Hirohito and the Japanese Union of Scientists and Engineers.

 - Kaizen, also known as continuous improvement, is a long-term approach to work that systematically seeks to achieve small, incremental changes in processes in order to improve efficiency and quality.

-- After that, Kaizen can apply to any kind of work, but it is perhaps best use in lean manufacturing and lean programming.
+- After that, Kaizen can be applied to any kind of work, but it is perhaps best used in lean manufacturing and lean programming.

 - Lastly, if a work environment practices kaizen, continuous improvement is the responsibility of every worker, not just a selected few.

-Finally, Kaizen improves the condition, quality of the products by means of group work.
-Hence, this is the main difference between the western system of work with Japanese system.
+Finally, Kaizen improves the condition and quality of products through group work.
+Hence, this is the main difference between the western system of work and the Japanese system.
 As a result, Kaizen changes the face of Japan.